Umeshjyani/PythonScript/README.md

 # PythonScript
 PythonScript
-in this we make python advances scripts
+in this we make python advances scripts.